 Why people love it?

-- Has easy to access and remote sections along the Lake Superior shoreline.
+- Has easy access and remote sections along the Lake Superior shoreline.

 - Incredibly beautiful and diverse scenery including cliffs, river valleys, waterfalls, Lake Superior beaches, and inland lakes.